 Every entrepreneur has dreamt of the day when their own company will have large headquarters, employing thousands of workers, and carrying a globally renowned brand.
 They know it is not easy, that it is only for a few, but they all long to become the next Google, Facebook or Twitter.

 The development of tech giants shows that making this dream a reality is not impossible.
-One of the keys is scalability, a startup’s growth model, and the steps it has to take to start generating income while keeping costs down.
-All the big players of Silicon Valley have faced this same challenge.
+One of the key ways to do this is scalability, a startup’s growth model: it contains steps startups have to take to start generating income while keeping costs down.
+All the big players of Silicon Valley have faced a similar same challenge.
 How have they managed to overcome it?

 Twitter have experienced something similar.
 August 3, 2013, was a turning point for the little blue bird company.
 On that day, over 143,000 Tweets per second were published in Japan during the airing of the animation movie ‘Castle in the Sky’.
 This was 25 times greater than the global average of Tweets per second, which at the time was at 5,700.